 The Health Products Stewardship Association (HPSA) was formed to respond to government and environmental issues relating to the efficient collection and safe disposal of unused or expired health products returned by the public in provinces having regulations requiring industry stewardship programs.
 The British Columbia Medications Return Program (BCMRP) is administered by HPSA and funded by brand-owners selling medications in British Columbia.
 This program provides the health products industries with a collective means of adhering to the requirements of the British Columbia Recycling Regulation.
 Through the BCMRP the public can return their post-consumer medications including all prescription drugs, over-the-counter medications, natural health products, patches and inhalers for responsible disposal.

-Merlin Plastics is a processor of post-consumer and post-industrial plastics, specializing in PE film scrap, industrial injection moulded plastic pails, post-consumer blow moulding HDPE, as well as PET and industrial scrap that range from commodity resins to engineering grade.
-Merlin Plastics is dedicated and committed to providing environmental services for the packaging industry in an economically efficient, environmentally sound and socially responsible fashion.
+Merlin Plastics is a processor of post-consumer and post-industrial plastic.
+We process PE film scrap (printed and non-printed), industrial injection moulded plastic pails, post-consumer blow moulding high density polyethylene (e.g., milk jug containers), as well as PET (e.g., soft drink containers) and some industrial scrap from commodity resin to engineering grade.

 Recycle My Cell is a national industry initiative led by the Canadian Wireless Telecommunications Association (CWTA) along with its members (wireless manufacturers and service providers) to raise awareness about mobile device recycling.